seannowotny/git-presentation/README.md

 When in doubt create a work-in-progress commit and use commit --amend later instead of using stashes

-To create a stash write this
+To create a stash first add all your changes with git add... and then write this

 ``` cli
 git stash
 ```

-Don't be suprised stashes delete your modifications but retain them aswell
+Don't be suprised, stashes delete your modifications but retain them aswell

-To apply your lastest stash type the following
+To apply your lastest stash, type the following

 ``` cli
 git stash apply
 ```

+In the case you stashed without adding your changes, unexpected results will ensue, so just apply your incorrect stash and stash again

 To list all your stashes write this